elastic/elastic-integration-corpus-generator-tool/CONTRIBUTING.md

 # Adding License header

-All files in this repository should have the License header.
+All files in this repository that not resides in the `assets` folder should have the License header.
 To do this, use:

 `$ make licenser`